davidledwards/gps-clock/README.md

 ### Rotary Encoder

 The rotary encoder used in this project rotates infinitely in both directions with a nice mechanical pulse as it moves around.
 It also has a push button action.
 The encoder is used to select the timezone in 30-minute increments.
 For a variety of reasons, I kept the hardware and software simple with respect to timezone.
 Indeed, there are web services that will convert latitude/longitude to timezone, but this clock was designed to be self-contained and not rely on the presence of a wifi endpoint.
 The timezone offset is selected by rotating the encoder in either direction, but the selection is not committed until the encoder is pressed.
 Once committed, the local time shown in the LED display is modified accordingly.
 If a timezone is not selected, local time is always equivalent to UTC.
+The timezone is also stored in EEPROM so it can be recovered if the power source is interrupted.

 As seen in this photo, the rotary encoder is mounted on a small PCB.
 It could also be mounted to a face plate.